Skin Care During COVID-19: Q&A with Arianne Shadi Kourosh, MD, MPH

-Dr. Kourosh is a board certified dermatologist and Assistant Professor of Dermatology at Harvard Medical School.
-She is a graduate of the Harvard School of Public Health and the University of Texas Southwestern Medical Center, where she was chosen by the faculty and her peers for awards in Leadership, Outstanding Professionalism and Humanism as a physician.
+Dr. Kourosh is a board certified dermatologist and Associate Professor of Dermatology at Harvard Medical School.
+She is a graduate of the Harvard School of Public Health and the University of Texas Southwestern Medical Center, where she received the institution's awards for Leadership and Outstanding Professionalism and Humanism as a physician.

 Dr. Kourosh is committed to patient advocacy and solving public health problems for patients with skin disease.
 She developed the Skin Advocate iPhone App, a free iPhone application that connects patients with patient advocacy organizations for their skin conditions.
-She has published and been recognized in the news and many publications, and served as Editor-in-Chief of Dialogues in Dermatology, the American Academy of Dermatology's official podcast and internationally subscribed educational program for physicians.
+She has served as Editor-in-Chief of Dialogues in Dermatology, the American Academy of Dermatology's (AAD) official podcast and internationally subscribed educational program for physicians.

-Dr. Kourosh serves as the Dermatology Department's Director of Community Health, increasing access to dermatologic care for underserved communities in the Boston area.
-She is the founding director of the Clinic for Pigmentary Disorders at Massachusetts General Hospital, and the founder and director of Project Phoenix, MGH's pro-bono tattoo removal program, assisting those seeking to escape gangs and human trafficking to be safe and reintegrate into society, which has won national awards for its impact.
-She also advocates for patients at the national level as the State Advocacy Leader for Massachusetts in the AAD's delegation to Congress to protect medical research and affordable care for patients with skin disease.
+Dr. Kourosh serves as the Dermatology Department's Director of Community Health, providing access to dermatologic care for underserved communities.
+She is the founding director of the Clinic for Pigmentary Disorders at Massachusetts General Hospital, and the founder and director of The Radiance Clinic, MGH's pro-bono tattoo removal program, assisting those escaping gangs and human trafficking to be safe and reintegrate into society, which has won national awards for its impact.
+She also advocates for patients at the national level in the AAD's delegation to Congress to protect medical research and affordable care for patients with skin disease.

-Dr. Kourosh has won numerous awards including Massachusetts General Hospital's Clinician-Teacher Award, Harvard Medical School's Dean's Community Service Award, and the Ernesto Gonzalez Award for outstanding service to the Latino Community.
-In 2020 she was named one of Medscape's 25 Rising Stars in Medicine.
+Dr. Kourosh has won numerous awards including Massachusetts General Hospital's Clinician-Teacher Award, Harvard Medical School's Dean's Community Service Award, the Ernesto Gonzalez Award for outstanding service to the Latino Community and Boston's Top Doctors.
+In 2020 she received the AAD's Presidential Citation for outstanding service during the COVID19 crisis.
+In 2022, she received another AAD Presidential Citation for her leadership of a national task force to aid those affected human trafficking, and she has been named one of Medscape's 25 Rising Stars in Medicine.

 Clinical Interests: